 They want the opportunity to tell their friends and family that they performed 2 sets of 8 reps of the Deadlift.
 They may even throw in the story of how the deadlift got it’s name.
 (In Ancient Rome the soldiers that hauled dead bodies off of the battle field kept hurting their backs so the army generals trained them to lift properly using rocks, boudlers etc. It’s literally an exercise originally intended to lift the dead.)

 The other great benefit is that they’ll feel a connection to the culture.
 Retention will increase and relapse into inactivity will go down.

 2. Introduce them to everybody

 Your clients should be the most popular people in the gym.
 It’s to your benefit that they know and are comfortable speaking to everybody because, guess what, if they feel popular they will chat up new members.
-Guess what they’ll be chatting about.
+Guess who they’ll be chatting about.